jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task6.md

 and whether they actually collided.
 It is up to the method's implementation to decide what to do with this information.

-Note that when the consumable object becomes `CONCERNED`, it should eventually change its status back to `NORMAL` when other objects left its nearby area.
+Note that when the consumable object becomes `WARNED`, it should eventually change its status back to `NORMAL` when other objects left its nearby area.
 One way to achieve this is by also modifying the implementation of `update` method.
 This method is also periodically called from the `Scene` class to give